GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 {% endColumns %}

 {% Aside %}
-The `extension_ids`, and `use_dynamic_url` keys are not available yet.
-Support for these properties will be coming in a future release.
+The `use_dynamic_url` key is not available yet.
+Support for this property will be coming in a future release.
 {% endAside %}

 Previously, the list of web accessible resources applied to all websites and